• Skip to primary navigation

 How to Make Millionaire Shortbread

-Did I mention how easy my ooey gooey millionaire shortbread is easy to make?
+Did I mention how easy my ooey gooey millionaire shortbread is to make?
 Gather all of the ingredients and equipment needed for this recipe.
 Having everything on hand saves time once you are ready to bake.
-If you don’t already have caramel sauce on hand, don’t forget to make my 3-ingredient, 5-minute caramel sauce recipe before you start on the shortbread.
+If you don’t already have caramel sauce on hand, make my 3-ingredient, 5-minute caramel sauce recipe before you start on the shortbread.
 Have a question about the recipe?
 Check out the FAQ section or leave a comment below for us to answer.

 Grease an 8×8-inch baking pan and line the base with parchment paper.